 ntile()

 window function returns the relative rank of result rows within a window partition.
-In below example we have used 2 as an argument to ntile hence it returns ranking between 2 values (1 and 2)
+In the below example we have used 2 as an argument to ntile hence it returns ranking between 2 values (1 and 2)

 from pyspark.sql.functions import ntile